rsheldiii/rp2040-business-card/README.md

 ![(Image of crystal oscillator schematic)](images/crystal_schematic.png)

 Down below power delivery is the crystal oscillator.
 My advice is to use the reference crystal and just _never touch this part of the circuit again_.
 Crystal oscillators are effectively black magic, they are crazy susceptible to noise and other issues, if you get it working just leave it alone.
 It's actually so common to have a crystal that needs extra time to stabilize that there's a build variable - PICO_XOSC_STARTUP_DELAY_MULTIPLIER - that does so.
-If the reference crystal is out of stock try to find the most comparable crystal, follow the datasheet's recomendations for resistance and capacitance, stitch a healthy ground plane away from high-speed signals, enable the build variable and cross your fingers.
+If the reference crystal is out of stock try to find the most comparable crystal, follow the datasheet's recommendations for resistance and capacitance, stitch a healthy ground plane away from high-speed signals, enable the build variable and cross your fingers.

 ## Flash